jedinym/sqc-text/main.typ

 #heading(numbering: none, outlined: false)[
   Declaration
 ]
-Hereby I declare that this thesis is my original authorial work, which I have worked out on my own.
-All sources, references, and literature used or excerpted during elaboration of this work are properly cited and listed in complete reference to the due source.
+Hereby, I declare that this thesis is my original authorial work, which I have worked out on my own.
+All sources, references, and literature used or excerpted during the elaboration of this work are properly cited and listed in complete reference to the due source.

 During the preparation of this thesis, I used the following AI tools: